Should you use Schema markup?

 For example, star ratings shown under “review search results” are a Schema-defined markup.

-Whether or not Schema directly boosts your Google rank is still up for debate.
+Whether or not Schema markup benefits directly boost your Google rank is still up for debate.

 Some SEO experts swear by using Schema for SEO — it appears in 33% of search results.